saurabh260120/edgeai-gst-apps-face-mask-detection/README.md

 1. In classification first add all the label.
 2. Click on the '+' icon on the top right.
 3. In the Pop Up window, Click on the + icon on the bottom left.
-4. Enter the lable name and hit enter.
+4. Enter the label name and hit enter.
-5. Now select image from the left panel and select the lable from right panel.
+5. Now select image from the left panel and select the label from right panel.
 6. Repeat for all the images.

 Once Done with the annotations, the annotated data can be downloaded by clicking on Download symbol above the left panel.